-This Life of Our Venerable
+This Life

-Mother Mary of Egypt was written down
+of Our Venerable Mother Mary of Egypt

-in the seventh century by Saint Sophronius, Patriarch of Jerusalem,
+by Saint Sophronius, Patriarch of Jerusalem, some hundred years

-some hundred years after the repose of the holy Mary, who fell asleep
+after the repose of the holy Mary, who fell asleep in the Lord April

-in the Lord April 1, 522.
-It is one of the most beautiful and edifying
+1, 522.
+It is one of the most beautiful and edifying lives of a

-all the faithful.
-Indeed, the Church has lifted up this life before
+Indeed, the Church has lifted up this life before all the faithful

-before Palm Sunday.
-It is both a challenge and an inspiration to
+It is both a challenge and an inspiration to us.
+It shows us what

-us.
-It shows us what a human being is capable of when she works
+a human being is capable of when she works with the all-powerful

 This life should not discourage us by the superhuman efforts of